-Common law may be described as a branch of the law of England which was developed the ancient common law courts e.g. Court of Exchequer, Kings Bench and Common
+Common law may be described as a branch of the law of England which was developed by the ancient common law courts e.g. Court of Exchequer, Kings Bench and Common

 They universalized and standardized the customs.
 The evolution of common law is tied to the doctrine of stare decisis and the writ system.
 The growth of the common law was

-characterized various challenges, for example procedural technicalities, delay, inadequate remedies, writ system, non recognition of trusts etc. Common law differs
+characterized by various challenges, for example procedural technicalities, delay, inadequate remedies, writ system, non recognition of trusts etc. Common law differs

 from equity in many respects: